codecircuit/minstructor/README.md

 **DISCLAIMER**: The software is currently in an alpha stage, thus not all mentioned features are available yet.
 The Beta-Release is planned for the end of April.
+For the current status take a look into the Wiki.

 If you are tired of writing scripts manually, which instruct an application you want to benchmark, this program is what